Affiliated Research Centers & Initiatives

 The Center for Statistical Analysis in Social Sciences provides statistical and methodological support to the research missions of all departments within the Division of Social Sciences by providing free statistical consulting and quantitative training workshops.

-Since 1992, the Research Center for the Americas (formerly the Chicano Latino Research Center from 1992-2018) has helped make UC Santa Cruz a vibrant hub for Latin American, Chicanx/Latinx, and migration studies.
-Primarily drawing from and bringing together the social sciences, humanities, and arts, our work explores the incredible diversity of the Americas, with a focus on research questions related to citizenship, class, economics, education, environment, everyday cultures, genders, human rights, identities, immigration, indigeneity, labor, language, nation, place, policy, politics, race, representation, sexualities, social movements, the state, and statelessness.
+In 2022, UC Santa Cruz renamed its Research Center for the Americas in honor of social justice icon Dolores Huerta, whose legacy has influenced the center’s work and values.
+The Dolores Huerta Research Center for the Americas has a long history of working to drive positive social change and continues to innovate and build relationships in service of this goal.
+Formerly the the Research Center for the Americas, and the Chicano Latino Research Center from 1992-2018, the Huerta Center has helped make UC Santa Cruz a vibrant hub for Latin American, Chicanx/Latinx, and migration studies.
+Primarily drawing from and bringing together the social sciences, humanities, and arts, the Huerta Center's work explores the incredible diversity of the Americas, with a focus on research questions related to citizenship, class, economics, education, environment, everyday cultures, genders, human rights, identities, immigration, indigeneity, labor, language, nation, place, policy, politics, race, representation, sexualities, social movements, the state, and statelessness.